Lorti/radiated-pixel-theme/README.md

 Where are the fonts?
 --------------------

 If you're interested in the fonts you can download [Maven Pro](http://vissol.co.uk/mavenpro/) for free.
 A license for [Function Pro](http://www.fontspring.com/fonts/fontsite/function-pro) can be obtained from Fontspring.
+The icon font can be created on http://www.fontello.com/ with the `config.json` file found on the fonts folder.